-Generally, employees covered by Part IV of the Employment Act (see Sections I and IV) cannot be required to work for more than eight hours a day (or nine hours a day in a working week that is five days or fewer) or 44 hours a week, or work for more than six consecutive hours without a leisure period.
+Generally, employees covered by Part IV of the Employment Act (see Sections I and IV, above) cannot be required to work for more than eight hours a day (or nine hours a day in a working week that is five days or fewer) or 44 hours a week, or work for more than six consecutive hours without a leisure period.
 Under exceptional circumstances (e.g., urgent work, or work essential for defence or security), these employees may be permitted to exceed the aforementioned daily limit, provided they still do not work for more than 12 hours a day.

 Employees covered under Part IV of the Employment Act are also allowed one whole day (or for shift workers, any continuous period of 30 hours) as a rest day each week without pay.
 The employer can determine which day of the week the rest day shall be, which is usually Sunday by default.
 However, these employees may elect to work on, and be remunerated for, the rest day.

-An employee covered by Part IV of the Employment Act (see Sections I and IV) must be paid for overtime at a rate of not less than one-and-a-half times the employee's basic hourly rate of pay, or twice the rate if the employee is requested by the employer to work on a rest day.
+An employee covered by Part IV of the Employment Act (see Sections I and IV, above) must be paid for overtime at a rate of not less than one-and-a-half times the employee's basic hourly rate of pay, or twice the rate if the employee is requested by the employer to work on a rest day.
 Overtime payments must be made to the employee within 14 days of the last day of the employee's salary period.

 An employee may work overtime at higher rates of pay for more than the aforementioned numbers of hours or on a rest day, provided that no employee works overtime for more than 72 hours in a month.
-In the 2013 High Court decision in Monteverde Darvin Cynthia v.
-VGO Corp Ltd,37 it was held that any contractual term requiring an employee covered by Part IV of the Employment Act to work for more than 44 hours without overtime payment was illegal, and the employee would be entitled to overtime payment for the extra hours worked.

 The principal statutes governing employment of foreign workers are the Employment Act and the Employment of Foreign Manpower Act (EFMA).
 Under the EFMA, no foreign employee may be employed or work without a valid work pass (with limited exceptions depending on the type of work being carried out).
 In addition, all employers are required to keep a register of foreign employees to whom they have issued work passes.
-The more common types of work passes include Work Permit, S Pass and Employment Pass.
+The more common types of work passes include Work Permit, S Pass and EP.
 These are valid only for the employer, type, place or time of employment expressly specified, and each work pass is issued with mandatory conditions that the employer and foreign employee must follow.

 Singapore has no specific laws mandating the implementation of internal disciplinary rules and procedures by employers, though the Tripartite Guidelines on Fair Employment Practices require that employers (1) set out their disciplinary procedures and policies for breaches of conduct, (2) set up mechanisms to deal with complaints of discrimination and (3) communicate the foregoing clearly to their employees.
-Other materials, such as a Tripartite Advisory on Managing Workplace Harassment and Tripartite Standards on Grievance Handling, have also been published, with a Grievance Handling Handbook on requirements and guidelines in managing grievances within the workplace.
-While these particular Tripartite advisories and guidelines are not legally binding per se, the MOM has warned that non-compliance may result in administrative actions, including the curtailment of an employer's work pass privileges.
+Other materials, such as a Tripartite Advisory on Managing Workplace Harassment and Tripartite Standards on Grievance Handling, have also been published, with a Grievance Handling Handbook on requirements and guidelines on managing grievances within the workplace.
+Although these particular Tripartite advisories and guidelines are not legally binding per se, the MOM has warned that non-compliance may result in administrative actions, including the curtailment of an employer's work pass privileges.